AuraMask/auramask-extension/docs/porting_to_new_environment.md

 The `metamask-background` describes the file at `app/scripts/background.js`, which is the web extension singleton.
 This context instantiates an instance of the `MetaMask Controller`, which represents the user's accounts, a connection to the blockchain, and the interaction with new Dapps.

 When a new site is visited, the WebExtension creates a new `ContentScript` in that page's context, which can be seen at `app/scripts/contentscript.js`.
-This script represents a per-page setup process, which creates the per-page `web3` api, connects it to the background script via the Port API (wrapped in a [stream abstraction](https://github.com/substack/stream-handbook)), and injected into the DOM before anything loads.
+This script represents a per-page setup process, which creates the per-page `webu` api, connects it to the background script via the Port API (wrapped in a [stream abstraction](https://github.com/substack/stream-handbook)), and injected into the DOM before anything loads.

-The most confusing part about porting MetaMask to a new platform is the way we provide the Web3 API over a series of streams between contexts.
+The most confusing part about porting MetaMask to a new platform is the way we provide the Webu API over a series of streams between contexts.
 Once you understand how we create the [InpageProvider](../app/scripts/lib/inpage-provider.js) in the [inpage.js script](../app/scripts/inpage.js), you will be able to understand how the [port-stream](../app/scripts/lib/port-stream.js) is just a thin wrapper around the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage), and a similar stream API can be wrapped around any communication channel to communicate with the `MetaMaskController` via its `setupUntrustedCommunication(stream, domain)` method.

 ### The MetaMask Controller